CloudCannon/Academy/_posts/2017-02-07-jekyll-search-using-lunr-js.md

 ---
 ## Introduction

-We're adding search to our demo Bakery Store site so users can easily find relevant content.
-This is a small site so we can perform the search on the client side.
-If there were hundreds of blog posts performing the search in the backend would make more sense.
+We're adding search to the [demo Bakery Store site](https://github.com/CloudCannon/bakery-store/tree/lunrjs) so users can easily find relevant content.
+It's a relatively small site so we can perform the search entirely client side.
+If there were hundreds of blog posts, performing the search client side may get slow and a backend search may be a better option.

 ## Lunr.js